charlella/charlella/README.md

 ## About me

-I am happy as a Web & Mobile Developer (former Research Officer in Management) I am working on social media and we talk about :
+I am a happy Digital Project Manager by day, a Web & Mobile Developer by night, and a former Research Officer in Management.
+I am working on social media and we talk about :
 - Retraining as a Developper : learning (no CS degree, bootcamp opportunities, learning by doing)
 - Programming : 🚀 Swift / React Native / React / JavaScript / HTML / CSS / Redux 🚀.